 Early Diagnosis and Treatment Saves the Life of Inflammatory Breast Cancer Patient

-Sandra Smith was diagnosed at age 58 with inflammatory breast cancer, a relatively rare but often deadly form of the disease.
+Cancer survivor Sandra Smith was diagnosed at age 58 with inflammatory breast cancer, a relatively rare but often deadly form of the disease.
 That was in 1996.
-Today, she is a 10-year breast cancer survivor, once again healthy and active.
+Today, she is a breast cancer survivor, once again healthy and active.
 Here, the Stewartstown, Pennsylvania, resident talks about her experience with breast cancer and her treatment experience in the Breast Evaluation and Treatment Program at the University of Maryland Marlene and Stewart Greenebaum Cancer Center.

 What originally made you suspect that there might be a problem with your breast?

 It was in August of 1996 and my husband and I were getting ready to go away for a weekend at the beach in Fenwick Island.
 I noticed a pink spot on one of my breasts and a patch of skin that looked inflamed, with an orange peel-like appearance.
 Earlier that same year, I had a case of cellulitis in my leg and foot that turned out to be very hard to treat, and so at first I thought that maybe this was the same thing starting up again.
 So I didn't waste any time getting an appointment with my doctor.